mk-fg/fgtk/README.rst

 more-or-less persistent listening port.

-Each client negotiates port before exec'ing "ssh -R" command, identifying itself via --ident-* string (derived from /etc/machine-id by default), and both client/server need to use same -s/--auth-secret to create/validate MACs in each packet.
+Each client negotiates port before exec'ing "ssh -R" command, identifying itself via --ident-\* string (derived from /etc/machine-id by default), and both client/server need to use same -s/--auth-secret to create/validate MACs in each packet.

+wg-mux-\*
+'''''''''

+Same thing as ssh-reverse-mux-\* scripts above, but for negotiating WireGuard tunnels, with persistent host tunnel IPs tracked via --ident-\* strings with simple auth via MACs on UDP packets derived from symmetric -s/--auth-secret.

+Host identity, wg port, public keys and tunnel IPs are authenticated, but are sent in the clear otherwise.

+Runs "wg set" commands to update configuration, which need privileges, but can be wrapped in sudo or suid/caps stuff via --wg-cmd to avoid root in the rest of the script.

 ssh-tunnels-cleanup
 '''''''''''''''''''